alglus/sudoku-solver/README.md

 # Sudoku Solver
 This solver uses the exact cover problem approach to solve a given sudoku.

-It will solve any sudoku, which:
-  - is square-shaped (height = width)
-  - the size is equal to n*n, n >= 2.
-For example 9x9, 16x16, ...
+It will solve any sudoku, which has a side equal to n*n, where n >= 2.
+For example 4x4, 9x9, 16x16, ...

 At the moment if you execute `stack run` it will just output the solution to the sudoku `sudoku9x9` from the file `TestSudokus.hs`.